-To be considered a transfer student, one must have accumulated 24 or more transferable credits after high school completion.
-Students who have not accumulated 24 transferable credits after completing high school will be considered a first-year student and must follow the requirements outlined in the Admissions Procedures for First-Year Students.
+To be considered a transfer student, one must have accumulated 24 or more transferable credits after high school completion and before matriculating to GCU.
+A student who has not accumulated 24 transferable credits after completing high school and before matriculating to GCU will be considered a first-year student and must follow the requirements outlined in the Admissions Procedures for First-Year Students.